Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 Go to: Protecting yourself and your child against measles

-What if my baby's born early?
+What if my baby's born prematurely?

 Having a baby born early can be a big shock, however there is lots of support out there to help you through the early days of having a premature baby.